Reuse machine configuration on many machines

 You must be an organization owner to create fragments for an organization.

-In the Viam app, use the CONFIGURE tab to build a configuration for all resources you want to use on all your machines.
+Use the CONFIGURE tab to configure all the resources you want to use on your machines.

 JSON subtab of the CONFIGURE tab

-Click Create fragment, and paste the copied JSON configuration into it.
+Paste the copied JSON configuration into it.

 • Public: Any user inside or outside of your organization will be able to view and use this fragment.